Ganesh23013987/Word-count/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
-Decleare number of words is 0
+Declare number of words is 0
 ### Step 2:
-open it with words.txt file
+open it with file1.txt file
 ### Step 3:
 Give range for i
 ### Step 4:
-Then nxt split the words
+Then next split the words
 ### Step 5:
 count the number of words
 ### Step 6: